 Intersperse graphics and text on the same page.
 Place graphics as near to the point in the text where they are relevant as is reasonable, and don’t put them on pages by themselves or attach them to the end of documents.
 However, if a graphic does not fit properly on one page, put it at the top of the next, and continue with regular text on the preceding page.
 Don’t leave half a page blank just to keep a graphic near the text with which it is associated.

 Always discuss graphics in nearby text preceding the graphic.
 Don’t just throw a graphic out there unexplained.
 Orient readers to the graphic and explain its basic meaning.
 Graphics are not there for decoration!
 They need to have a purpose and be introduced before the reader encounters them on the page.
 The first mention of a graphic is called a lead-in statement, and your graphics should always be introduced by a lead-in.
-Similarly, it is typically recommended to also use a lead-out statement after the graphic.
-This is a statement that connects the figure to the material that follows.

 Use labels and titles for graphics.
 In APA Style, the label (Table 1, Figure 1) is bolded.
 The title appears below the label in italics.